 Please click here for details on ending volunteer and non-volunteer roles.

 The application tab lists all applications made by the user at any stage.
-If you hover an application, it will reveal a view link; this will take you to the application.
+If you hover over an application, it will reveal a view link; this will take you to the application if the data is still available. the rules for data retention are set by your organisation.

-You can check if a volunteer has management responsibilities in the managed users and managed activities tabs.
+You can check if a user has management responsibilities in the managed users and managed activities tabs.

 You won't be able to remove a user responsibility (e.g. event) if the user is the only manager of the event.
 However, you can transfer the responsibility to another user.